 Trench warfare saw the science of underground mining adopted by field armies.

 Specialized mining companies pushed tunnels under enemy trenches to plant explosive charges and blow up the position.
 These operations could take months to complete and often were used in conjunction with large-scale raids or offensive operations.

 Canada’s Experienced Miners

 Canada raised four tunnelling companies of which three served at the front.
 The Canadian tunneling companies served with British formations under the Controller of Mines at General Headquarters.
-In the summer of 1918, two of the three companies (the third continued to serve with the British) were disbanded, with 1,100 tunnellers redistributed throughout the Canadian Corps’ engineer battalions.
+In the summer of 1918, two of the three companies were disbanded (the third continued to serve with the British), with 1,100 tunnellers redistributed throughout the Canadian Corps’ engineer battalions.

 Counter-mines and Underground Battles